kauri-io/Content/java/installing-and-setting-up-Pantheon.md

 ## Before Getting started

 Before even installing, I would suggest anyone wanting to setup and install Pantheon for the first time to try it out using the [Docker Images provided at the Pantheon documentation site](http://docs.pantheon.pegasys.tech/en/stable/Getting-Started/Run-Docker-Image/).
 The only requirements to do so, are having [Docker installed](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/) and using Linux or MacOS.
-A single docker command can be used to run a mainnet, local, rinkeby or websockets version of Pantheon in order to call [`curl`](https://curl.haxx.se/) or other tools to get or send data to the running node.
+A single docker command can be used to run a mainnet, local or rinkeby version of Pantheon in order to use [`curl`](https://curl.haxx.se/) or other tools to get or send data to the running node.

 These are some of the current examples: